 Accreditation procedure

 Accreditation would be provided by an approved accreditation authority.
 This authority may be either a countries’/territories’ governmental agency (e.g. a Ministry) or delegated to an intergovernmental agency.
-This authority should publish the requirements for accreditation and carry out the accreditation procedure for eligible entities.
+This authority should publish the requirements for accreditation and carry out the accreditation procedure for eligible government entities.

 Accreditation emphasizes the responsibilities of the data requestor (recipient), who is responsible for complying with the law.